4 Quick ways to check version on Windows 11

 You can check the Windows 11 update history here.

-In this guide, you will learn the steps to determine the version of Windows 11 installed on the computer.
+In this guide, I’ll explain the steps to determine the version of Windows 11 installed on the computer.
 If you want to understand the edition of the operating system, use these instructions.

 Check Windows 11 version from Settings